-If there is not enough space on the form for the required information, an additional sheet should be filed, indicating the number and heading (e.g. "2 - Additional representative(s)"; "6 - Documents intended for proceedings before the EPO").
+If there is not enough space for the required information, an additional sheet should be filed, indicating the number and heading (e.g. "2 - Additional representative(s)"; "6 - Documents intended for proceedings before the EPO") of each section continued in this way.